jaysoo/nx-react-book/manuscript/chapter2.md

 ## The `generate` command

-The `nx generate` or the `nx g` command, as it is aliased, allows us to use Nx schematics to create new applications, components, libraries, and more, to our workspace.
+The `nx generate` or the `nx g` command, as it is aliased, allows us to use Nx generator to create new applications, components, libraries, and more, to our workspace.

 ## Feature libraries